 When correctly used together Acetone and Isopropyl Alcohol can remove most of the oil and moisture from your nails allowing your acrylics and gel polish to last longer without lifting.

 You see both moisture and oil hinder your acrylics, gel polish, and even regular polish from bonding to your nail plate.
-This is why most brands of nail primers and dehydrators work by removing any moisture and any oil on your nails.
+This is why most brands of nail primers and dehydrators work by removing any moisture and oil on your nails.

 How to Use Acetone & Alcohol as a Nail Primer